 The club starts development games against the other Scottish clubs from Under 11’s, with squads at 12’s, 13’s, 14’s, 15’s and of course 17’s which is now competitive.

 The four older age groups usually play on Sundays, two at home and two away, again against the same club.
-These games are 11-a-side and usually consist of three 30 minute periods, the under 17’s being the exception, playing the standard 45 minutes each-way, players can come on and off through out.
+These games are 11-a-side and usually consist of three 30 minute periods, the under 17’s being the exception, playing the standard 45 minutes each-way, players can come on and off through out at the age groups below Under 17’s.
 Directions to Murray Park are shown below.
 Murray Park is situated on Auchenhowie Road.

-No results are recorded or points awarded at any of the age groups, the focus being on (allegedly) player development.
+No results are recorded or points awarded at the younger age groups, the focus being on (allegedly) player development.
 The clubs are discouraged from publishing any details/scores from these games.
 If there is any major news or developments from the younger age groups I’ll post them here.